 Root Rot (Pythium)

-Although Root Rot is a larger problem for hydroponic growers (such as those doing Hempy Buckets or DWC), it can affect any grow where the roots are sitting in stagnating water.
+Although Root Rot is a larger problem for hydroponic growers (such as those doing DWC), it can affect any grow where the roots are sitting in stagnating water.
 That includes the saucers some growers use underneath those old-style pots.
 This is far less likely to happen in outdoor grows in soil since water can go further underground.

 Root Rot is especially dangerous because it kills the roots first.
 In some cases, a cannabis plant can look totally fine until the roots have been totally demolished.
 Luckily, Root Rot has a tell-tale smell that is absolutely awful.
 Checking for this smell only takes a second, and it can help you ensure you won’t get surprised by a plant that’s suddenly dying!
 Of course, this check should be paired with preventive measures (i.e., beneficial organisms) so you’re not just waiting for a problem to show up.

-What You Can Do: A proper watering regimen (only water when medium is dry to the first knuckle) will prevent most root rot issues.
-Another very good idea is to add beneficial organisms to your root zone.
+What You Can Do: A proper watering regimen (How Often to Water?) will prevent most root rot issues.
+It’s also a good idea to add beneficial organisms to your root zone.
 This way, if pythium does show up, it will quickly be outcompeted by the resident organisms.
 I suggest Hydroguard as such a product, but Subculture and Great White have also personally given me good results.

 Of all the pests that can infest a cannabis plant, the Fungus Gnat isn’t the worst.
 However, they’re uniquely annoying in that they infest your medium and directly attack the roots of your plant.
 A fungus gnat infestation is actually a sign of a different problem: overwatered topsoil!

 Fungus Gnats need a wet environment to be able to successfully reproduce.
 Although there are products like diatomaceous earth that directly attack the gnats, and gravel to block them from the surface, making sure to not overwater the medium will make it so they don’t even get the chance.
-Of course, an especially cautious grower could combine both methods for an even more effective means of getting rid of this pest!
+Of course, an especially cautious grower could combine methods for an even more effective means of getting rid of this pest!